k0sti/nostr-location/NIP-location.md

 This NIP defines an addressable event type for sharing geographic location information in an encrypted format.

-Motivation for the specification is to have a simple but generic and extensible way to share location data.
+Motivation for the specification is to have a simple but generic and extensible way to share encrypted location data efficiently.
+The event is suitable for sharing fixed locations or continuous/real-time location updates.

 Geohash is used as the base unit for location because of its simplicity and good Nostr adoption.
 An optional accuracy field is added to indicate the confidence radius of the shared location, in cases where the length of the geohash is not sufficient.
-Additional metadata can be added in public tags or in encrypted tags inside the content field.
+Additional metadata can be added in encrypted tags inside the content field.

-The event is suitable for sharing fixed locations or continuous/real-time location updates.
-The combination of sender pubkeys (known or ephemeral), receiver pubkeys (known or ephemeral), and the optional p-tag enables different privacy models ranging from direct peer-to-peer sharing to anonymous broadcasts.
+The combination of sender pubkeys (known or ephemeral), receiver pubkeys (known or ephemeral), and the optional p-tag enables different privacy models.

+Reason for using addressable events (with d-tag) is that location is considered a changing property of a target/object/resource and that single pubkey could have several targets.
+With addressable events client can request location directly, without filtering possibly long list of old locations.

 ## Event format